tcotton18/design-resume-2022/resume.md

 - Directed capital projects and led operational improvements in MRI, CT and Ultrasound, resulting in revenue increase of $49 million, year over year from FY18 to FY19.

+### Administrative Fellow, Emory Revenue Cycle Operations

+Prototyped revenue variance toolkit, tested with 2 specialty practices to identify sources of revenue opportunities.

+Evaluated the competitive landscape of indigent care policies and worked with chief financial officers to launch revisions.

+Streamlined recruitment and onboarding processes for incoming fellowship cohorts.

 ## Community Impact